rolandshoemaker/acme-ip-validation/draft-ietf-acme-ip.md

 which contain IP identifiers.
 They MAY also impose restrictions on IP identifiers which are in CIDRs known to be assigned to service providers who dynamically assign addresses to users for indeterminate periods of time.

+## CAA Processing

+It is RECOMMENDED that CAs that issue certificates for IP addresses using the mechanisms defined in this document check for CAA records for those IP addresses before issuance.
+As RFC 6844 {{!RFC6844}} only defines a mechanism for looking up the relevant Resource Record set for DNS names they should instead use the mechanism defined in draft-shoemaker-caa-ip {{I-D.shoemaker-caa-ip}}.

+CAA records can be used by holders of CIDRs that are dynamically assigned to prevent issuance of certificates for addresses in these ranges to users without control of the reverse mapping DNS zones for them.

+# Acknowledgments

+The author would like to thank those who contributed to this document and offered editorial advice, especially: Jacob Hoffman-Andrews and Daniel McCarney.